3 Common real estate mistakes when buying your first home

 Being a first-time homebuyer is expensive enough as it is.
 Unexpected renovations can be a real drain on your savings.
 To avoid this, pay attention to any issues you see when viewing a home and get a home inspection done; it’s money well spent.

 So there you have it; three common pitfalls to avoid when looking to settle in to your first dream home.
-Keep checking the Heritage blog for future tips from Yours Truly and do also keep an eye out for my book in 2017; it could save you a lot of time and money.
+Keep checking this blog for future tips from Yours Truly and do also keep an eye out for my book in 2017; it could save you a lot of time and money.

 Happy House Hunting!